univention/ox-connector/docs/packaged-integration-ox/install-packaged-integration.rst

    You **must** define values for the following variables here:

    ``oxDefaultContext``
-      You must define the name for the first and default context in *OX App Suite*.
+      You must define the number of the context as integer value, for the first and default context in *OX App Suite*.
+      You can define the value as number, for example ``10``, or as string, for example ``"10"``.

    ``oxSystemUserPassword``
       You can pick any secure password and use it later to set up LDAP in *Open-Xchange*.